GerardoSGG/Administrador_citas/README.md

 ## Administrador citas

-This project consist in a appointments administrator in a hospital developed with react in a course taken by me about React.
+This project consist in a appointments administrator in a hospital, developed with React in a course taken by me about React.

 ## Functions
 ### In this web applicattion you can: